 O’Brien is just one of thousands of small communities in the United States that struggle to find the resources to ensure that the water coming out of the tap is safe to drink.
 The budget proposal by the Trump administration will only make matters worse.

-America’s Water Initiative
+America's Water Initiative Archives - State of the Planet

 Michelle Ho grew up in Australia, the driest inhabited continent, with an appreciation for the value of having a clean glass of water to drink.
 Now, she conducts research for the Columbia Water Center on America’s water systems.